wenxpan/word-puzzle/README.md

 You might not need to download them manually - follow the steps in the installation guide below to find out.

-### Installation and execution

-#### Option 1: using bash script
+### Option 1: using bash script

+1. Download or clone the repo.
-1. Open terminal.
-Use `cd` command and direct to the `src` directory.
+2. Open terminal.
+Use `cd` command and direct to `word-puzzle/src`.
-2. Enter `chmod +x word_puzzle.sh`
+3. Enter `chmod +x word_puzzle.sh`
-3. Enter `./word_puzzle.sh play` to start the game; enter `./word_puzzle.sh settings` to access the player settings.
+4. Enter `./word_puzzle.sh play` to start the game; enter `./word_puzzle.sh settings` to access the player settings.

    > If you do not have python installed or the version is older than "3.10", please follow the prompt in the termianl and install the newer version of Python.

-#### Option 2: Manual set up
+### Option 2: Manual set up

 1. Open terminal.
 Enter `python3 --version` to confirm the numer is higher than "3.10".
 If not, please download a newer version of Python first.
+2. Download or clone the repo.
-2. Use `cd` command and direct to the `WenxuanPan_T1A3/src` directory.
+3. Open terminal.
+Use `cd` command and direct to `word-puzzle/src`.
-3. Enter `python3 -m venv .venv` to create a virtual environment.
+4. Enter `python3 -m venv .venv` to create a virtual environment.
-4. Enter `source .venv/bin/activate` to activate venv.
+5. Enter `source .venv/bin/activate` to activate venv.
-5. Enter `python3 -m pip install -r requirements.txt` to install all the required dependencies.
+6. Enter `python3 -m pip install -r requirements.txt` to install all the required dependencies.
 (This step can be skipped if you're relaunching and have already installed all the packages)
-6. Enter `python3 main.py play` to play game; enter `python3 main.py settings` to view and change user settings.
+7. Enter `python3 main.py play` to play game; enter `python3 main.py settings` to view and change user settings.

 ## Features